edogambacorta/portfolio-website/memory-bank/progress.md

    - Smooth scrolling implemented with offset to account for header height
    - Navigation links set up for all main sections
    - Header hover effect implemented

+5. User Interaction:
+   - Focus cards now display a circular arrow icon on hover, indicating clickability
+   - Subheader text in focus cards adjusted to prevent overlap with the new icon

 5. Responsive Design:
    - Initial responsive design implemented for the header and navbar